sandreas/m4b-tool/README.md

 <a href="https://github.com/sponsors/sandreas"><img src="./assets/help.svg" width="300" alt="sponsor me and donate" style="margin:auto;"></a>
 </p>

+## Usage

+`nix run`

 ## Announcement

-A few months ago I noticed, that using `PHP` as programming language is a limiting factor for `m4b-tool` and its further development.
-Multiple dependencies (`php`, `ffmpeg`, `mp4v2`, `fdkaac` and others) make it quite hard to improve the user experience.
-So I started an experiment, that now has reached an early alpha level and can be tried out.
+I started an experiment, that now has reached an early alpha level and can be tried out.
 The command line tool is written in `C#`, fully open source and is called `tone`.
 It already has a pretty decent feature set, so if you would like to try it, here it is:

 https://github.com/sandreas/tone